Global-Biofoundries-Alliance/DNA-scanner/README.md

 First the configuration file _config.yml_ in the directory _Backend_ must be customized.

-The application runs in docker-container, therefore docker and docker-compose must be installed.
+The application runs in a docker container, therefore docker and docker-compose must be installed.

 ## Development installation

 In the development environment, a database is made available within a container.
-This is not the case in the production environment, because this is not recommend for production use.
+This is not the case in the production environment, because it is not recommended for production use.

 Use the shell script _deploy.sh_ to start the environment.
 The script will run docker-compose with the _docker-compose.yml_ and it will be extended by the _docker-compose.override.yml_.